Adaptive moving mesh methods for the planar Willmore flow: A-BDF -FDMs

-In addition to explicit mesh-redistribution techniques such as the A-WAR method introduced earlier, mesh adaptivity can also be achieved intrinsically through the evolution equation.
-A widely used approach is to introduce a suitable tangential velocity that does not affect the geometric motion of the interface but enables the parametrization to adjust continuously during the evolution.
-By incorporating such a tangential component, the mesh can redistribute itself in response to the local geometric features of the curve without requiring a separate post-processing step.
-In this section, we incorporate the tangential component directly into the evolution equation and examine its role in producing an adaptive parametrization for the evolving curve.
+In order to improve mesh quality during the evolution, mesh adaptivity can be achieved intrinsically by incorporating a suitable tangential velocity into the evolution equation.
+Such a tangential component does not alter the geometric motion of the evolving curve, but allows the parametrization to adjust continuously according to the local geometric features.
+Consequently, the mesh redistribution is intrinsically coupled with the geometric evolution without requiring an additional remeshing procedure.
+In this section, we introduce a tangential velocity into the Willmore flow formulation and develop an adaptive moving mesh framework, leading to the corresponding A-BDF$k$-FDMs.